fadillzzz/korepi-tools/README.md

 ```
 127.0.0.1
 ```
-6. Then start `server.js` and launch Korepi.
+6. Start `server.js`
+7. Add `104.21.45.239` as an additional IP address on your network card.
+A guide on how to do that can be found [here](https://www.itsyourip.com/networking/how-to-add-multiple-ip-address-in-windows-2000xp2003/).
+8. Launch Korepi.

 ## How to Use (Online auth)